(with help from Jay Lewis, John Himpe, and David Livingston)

 During the first season, there was one team who did not guess a single word correctly in Bonus Lingo (and thus, won nothing); the "bonus letter" rule introduced in the 2nd season may have been added to prevent this from happening again.

 Second-season announcer Randi Thomas (only one of a handful of females to hold this position) is perhaps best known for her voice-over work on major awards shows, Hooked on Phonics ads and most recently, as the first female announcer of ABC News' long-running series "Nightline" .

 On April Fool's Day 2003 (which was noteworthy for featuring hosts of GSN's original series trading places w/one another), GSN aired a special episode of Lingo featuring the GSN original hosts, in which the team of Marc Summers and Mark L. Walberg completely shut out opponents Graham Elwood and Kennedy w/a score of 500-0 and nailed a then-record 9 words in Bonus Lingo (Todd Newton of "Whammy" also joined in as the episode's announcer/on-camera sidekick).

 For the show's 3rd season, Stacey Hayes came aboard as announcer/hostess/"Lingo Linguist", handling the announcing duties and game judgement calls.
-(The first taped episode of the season saw her joined by Paula Cobb, but the latter had little function during the actual game, and was dropped after only 2 shows).
+(The first taped episodes of the season saw her joined by Paula Cobb, but the latter had little function during the actual game, and was dropped after only 2 shows).

 To launch the show's 3rd season, a special episode featuring 4 California Gubernatorial candidates playing for charity aired Oct.
 7, 2003 (actually 2 months before the "official" season premiere), leading into a repeat of GSN's original special "Who Wants to Be Governor of CA?
 The Debating Game".

 The 3rd season concluded with a 7-episode Tournament of Champions, in which 8 winning teams from the 2nd and 3rd seasons competed for the grand prize of two 2005 Suzuki Veronas.
 For the finals episode, no Bonus Lingo round was played, replaced by a third maingame round in which the values were 75 points for each correct guess and 150 points for each "lingo".